 Use your computer

-There’s a slew of digital tools out there to make life easier for writers and editors – some free, others going for a few dollars, and some fully fledged all-purpose programs that will cost you $100 and more.
+There’s a whole host of digital tools out there to make life easier for writers and editors.
+Some are free.
+Others go for a few dollars.
+Fully fledged all-purpose programs can cost you $100 and more.

 Here are the texts